dayananDchallA/rock_paper_scissors/README.md

 # Rock, Paper, Scissors Game

-A simple implementation of the classic game "Rock, Paper, Scissors" in Python.
+A simple OOPS implementation of the classic game "Rock, Paper, Scissors" in Python.

 ## Introduction